 Carve out personal time

 Make time for yourself.
 Make this a "must-do" and not a "should-do".
 Set work-free times throughout your day or work week.
 This may require you to log off your computer and not check your work phone for a certain time period.
 If you have a lot of screen time, give your eyes a break by closing them for a few minutes or looking at something non-digital.
-You may want to participate in exercise such as walking or yoga.
+You may want to participate in exercises such as walking or yoga.
 Engage in an activity that really makes you happy.

 Make your workspace for you

 Invest in equipment that will support your work and well-being to improve productivity.
 A comfortable, ergonomic chair and desk may help your posture.
-Smartphones, tablets and other gadgets can help you stay organized and efficient.
+Smartphones, tablets, and other gadgets can help you stay organized and efficient.
 Get a plant.
 Having lots of plants in your workspace creates visual stimulation, helps produce cleaner air, and it may motivate you to be more energetic and creative.
-Keep your workspace clean and invest in a good organizational system to stay clutter free.
+Keep your workspace clean and invest in a good organizational system to stay clutter-free.